Note about the General Data Protection Regulation (GDPR) – GDPR Portal:

 Google Adsense and the DoubleClick DART Cookie

-IP addresses are used by your computer every time you are connected to the Internet.
-Your IP address is a number that is used by computers on the network to identify your computer.
+Your computer uses iP addresses every time you are connected to the Internet.
+Your IP address is a number used by computers on the network to identify your computer.
 IP addresses are automatically collected by our web server as part of demographic and profile data known as traffic data so that data (such as the Web pages you request) can be sent to you.
 Also, our web servers gather your IP address to assist with the diagnosis of problems or support issues with our services.
 Again, information is gathered in aggregate only and cannot be traced to an individual user.

-Registration is completely optional.
-Registration may include submitting your name, email address, address, telephone numbers, option on receiving updates and promotional material and other information.
-You may access this information at any time by logging in and going to your account.
+Registration is optional.
+Registration may include submitting your name, email address, address, telephone numbers, an option on receiving updates and promotional material and other information.
+You may access this information by logging in and going to your account.

 Credit Card Details

-- Credit Card details are only stored for the processing of payment and will be deleted once payment is processed.
-In the case of payments via PayPal or other merchant systems, we never get the Credit Card details.
+- Credit Card details are only stored for the processing of a payment and will be deleted once we process the payment.
+In the case of payments via PayPal, Square, Stripe or other merchant systems, we never get the Credit Card details.

 Sharing and Selling Information

-Where Alex Rowan discloses your personal information to its agents or sub-contractors for these purposes, the agent or sub-contractor in question will be obligated to use that personal information in accordance with the terms of this privacy statement.
+Where Alex Rowan/Psyche Mentoring discloses your personal information to its agents or sub-contractors for these purposes, the agent or sub-contractor in question will be obligated to use that personal information in under the terms of this privacy statement.